Best Paw Patrol Toys for 5 Year Olds

 This set includes Ryder plus all six pups dressed in their Air Rescue flight jackets and helmets.
 Each pup figure is over 2 inches tall with a movable head, and Ryder has a poseable head and arms.

 This is the best pick for a kid who wants to recreate scenes from the show or build new ones entirely.
-Parents repeatedly mention that the figures hold up well to rough play because there are not a lot of small moving parts to break off, which also makes this a safer pick for a kid who tends to be hard on toys.
+Parents repeatedly mention that the figures hold up well to rough play because there are not a lot of small moving parts to break off.
+Several note they make a great low-mess option since there is no vehicle setup involved: just open the box and start playing.

 10th Anniversary All Paws On Deck Figure Pack